bazilinskyy/coupled-sim/README.md

 Drivable cars:
 - small (similar to Smart Fortwo) - DrivableSmartCommon
 - medium (similar to Ford Focus 2011) - DrivableHatchbackCommon
-~~- medium (similar to Pontiac GTO)~~
+- ~~medium (similar to Pontiac GTO)~~
-~~- large (similar to Nissan Datsun)~~
+- ~~large (similar to Nissan Datsun)~~

-Cars that are not controlled by the human participants can be instructed to follow a trajectory before the experiment or can be programmed to respond to other road users.
+Cars that are not controlled by the human participants can be instructed to follow a defined trajectory or can be programmed to respond at runtime to other road users.

 ![](ReadmeFiles/world_top_view.png)